-Disclose as disabled (applicants)
+Disclose as disabled in your application

 The University encourages all applicants to disclose an impairment, long-term health condition or any support needs they have.
 This information is important as it can help to identify any appropriate support that is needed.
 It is essential if you require exam adjustments or wish to receive any support with your studies whilst you are at UWE Bristol.